AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 The formula for determining each of these is as follows:
 `HP = (2 * Base + IV + (EV/4)) * Level/100`
-- Base: Pokemon Species base HP
+- Base: Monster Species base HP
 - IV: See IVs below
 - EV: See EVs below
-- Level: Level of the pokemon
+- Level: Level of the monster

 `All other stats = ((((2 * Base + IV + (EV/4)) * Level) / 100) + 5) * Nature`
-- Base: Pokemon Species base stat
+- Base: Monster Species base stat
 - IV: See IVs below
 - EV: See EVs below
-- Level: Pokemon's level
+- Level: monster's level
 - Nature: See natures below

 ##### IVs